sourcepole/qwc2-server/README.md

 QWC2 Server
 ===========

-Certain QGIS Web Client (QWC2) components call web services, e.g. for searching.
+Certain QGIS Web Client (QWC2) components call web services, e.g. for generating permalinks.

 This repository contains the API specification and a demo server for testing.